Close

 Is it better to invest in ULIPs or traditional life insurance plans?

-A traditional plan, like a term insurance policy, is pure protection.
-It offers a large life cover for a very low premium.
-A ULIP (Unit Linked Insurance Plan) is a hybrid product that combines insurance with investment.
-Many financial advisors suggest keeping your insurance and investment needs separate; buy a term plan for comprehensive protection and invest in a separate mutual fund for wealth creation.
-This approach often provides better flexibility and returns.
+A traditional term insurance policy is pure protection.
+It delivers a large life cover for a very low premium.
+A ULIP, or Unit Linked Insurance Plan, is a hybrid product that mixes insurance with investment.
+The professional advice from most financial advisors is to keep these two needs separate.
+Buy a term plan for your protection and use a separate mutual fund for wealth creation.
+That strategy provides far better flexibility and returns.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.